 The review of the equity planning consideration of the General Plan, such as impacts on particular ethnic or socioeconomic population groups (environmental justice) were not analyzed or addressed as a separate element component of the 2004 General Plan.
 The California Environmental Protection Agency (EPA) created an Environmental Justice Task Force in 2016.
 The Environmental Justice Task Force's mission is to facilitate the use of environmental justice considerations in compliance and enforcement programs and enhance communications with community members to maximize benefits in disproportionately impacted areas.
 The Environmental Justice Task Force has conducted separate initiatives in parts of Fresno and Los Angeles with the goal of increasing compliance with environmental laws in these areas.
-The EPA has developed "CalEnvironScreen Version 3.0," which is a screening tool used to help identify California communities that are disproportionately burdened by multiple sources of pollution.
-In 2020, according to this data source, El Dorado County continues to rank between the lowest 20% of California communities with multiple sources of pollution; therefore, making El Dorado County a low risk for environmental justice issues.
-Additional information can be found at the California EPA website at https://calepa.ca.gov/envjustice/.
-Further analysis will continue to identify Disadvantaged Unincorporated Communities (DUCs), ethnic, or socioeconomic population groups in El Dorado County.
-If disadvantaged communities are identified, then it will trigger the need to create a scope of work to adopt an environmental justice element, or environmental justice goals, policies, and objectives integrated into other elements such as the Land Use and Housing Element of the General Plan.
+The EPA has developed "CalEnvironScreen Version 4.0," which is a screening tool used to help identify California communities that are disproportionately burdened by multiple sources of pollution.
+In 2021, according to this data source, El Dorado County continues to rank between the lowest 20% of California communities with multiple sources of pollution; therefore, making El Dorado County a low risk for environmental justice issues.
+Additional California information can be found at the EPA website https://calepa.ca.gov/envjustice/.
+Further analysis was conducted in 2021 to identify Disadvantaged Unincorporated Communities (DUCs), ethnic, or socioeconomic population groups in El Dorado County.
+The study did not identify any disadvantaged communities.
+In accordance with Government Code Section 65588, the County will continue to review and if necessary, amend its general plan to update the analysis required by this section with each Housing Element Update cycle.
+The 2021-2029 Housing Element Update includes an extensive Assessment of Fair Housing and incorporates measures to ensure equality and access to opportunity for all persons regardless of race, religion, sex, marital status, ancestry, national origin, color, familial status, or disability, and other characteristics protected by the California Fair Employment and Housing Act (Part 2.8, commencing with Section 12900, of Division 3 of Title 2), Section 65008, and any other State and Federal fair housing and planning law.